fchampalimaud/cf.labs/Marta/BonFly3MPTracker/README.md

 You can download the latest release of tensorflow.dll [here](https://www.tensorflow.org/install/lang_c#download_and_extract) and copy it inside your Extensions folder.
 You can click [here](https://github.com/bonsai-rx/sleap) for further instructions on install sleap in Bonsai.

+## Running the parallel code
+Currently, to parallelise the workflows, you need to manually divide your files across different directories in a given parent directory.
+Each of working directory will run independently from the others.
+This can be improved in the future, but we should test whether this is a good strategy to handle the data.

 ## Acknowledgements

 This code was modified from the original one created by Bruno Cruz.